wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

     <a name="MapReduce"></a>

-    They use <strong>"MapReduce"</strong> clusters to process data in parallel across many servers.
+    Hadoop uses <strong>"MapReduce"</strong> clusters to process data in parallel across many servers.

 1.  <a href="#EMR"><img align="right" alt="Analytics_AmazonEMR.png" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692390284/aws-icons/Amazon-EMR.png"></a>Amazon provides both Elastic Map Reduce and, since November 2021, <a target="_blank" href="https://aws.amazon.com/emr/serverless/"><strong>Amazon EMR serverless</strong></a> to handle petabyte-scale analytics processing based on MapReduce and use of S3 buckets.

     <a name="DataLake"></a>

+    Traditionally, OLAP was done using columnar data structures such as "star schema" to hold summarized data -- a more rigid structure than OLTP.

-    As the amount of data grew, the concept of a <strong>Data Lake</strong> emerged to store data in its original form, without the need to transform it into a predefined schema.
+    As the need for more ad hoc analysis grew, the need for a <strong>Data Lake</strong> emerged to store source data in its original form, without the need to transform it into a predefined schema.

-    This for OLAP (Analytical Processing) to be done on the fly, as needed.

-    OLAP uses columnar data structures such as "star schema" to hold summarized data in more rigid structure than OLTP.

     <a name="Flow_Redshift"></a>